oracle-livelabs/database/db-quickstart/db-create-schema/db-create-schema.md

     ```

     ![Delete an order from a table](./images/delete-data.png " ")

-> **Note**: Since SQL Worksheet is an HTTPS web interface, it is in a stateless environment.
-The statements that you issue are **automatically committed**.
-Every request is a complete session.
-Therefore, statements like ROLLBACK do not apply in SQL Worksheet.
-SQL Worksheet is a handy tool to perform simple tasks, as in this lab.
-For the bulk of your database work, you will use desktop tools such as Oracle SQL Developer.

 ## Task 6: Remove Tables
 In this section, you execute the `DROP TABLE` statement to remove a table and its data from the database.